lupyuen/pinetime-rust-mynewt/rust/app/src/chip8.md

 ```
 _From https://github.com/lupyuen/pinetime-rust-mynewt/blob/master/rust/app/src/chip8.rs#L645-L673_

+`PHYSICAL_TO_VIRTUAL_MAP` is the Lookup Table precomputed by the `generate_physical_to_virtual_map` function that we have seen earlier.
+This is a 2D array with 100 rows and 120 columns, covering the Physical Pixels in the lower right quadrant of the PineTime display.

+Each element of `PHYSICAL_TO_VIRTUAL_MAP` (indexed by Physical Row and Physical Column) is a tuple (Virtual X, Virtual Y), the coordinates of the mapped Virtual Pixel on CHIP-8.

+`map_physical_to_virtual_normalised` is the function used to look up the `PHYSICAL_TO_VIRTUAL_MAP` table by Normalised Physical (X, Y) Coordinates.

 ```rust
 /// For Physical (x,y) Coordinates, return the corresponding Virtual (x,y) Coordinates.
 /// Used by the CHIP-8 Emulator to decide which Virtual Pixel to fetch the colour value when rendering a Physical Pixel.